aalicc/HyPlantBox/README.md

 ## HyPlantBox!
 HyPlantBox! project represents a user-friendly IoT-based hydroponic system controlled by an automation box.
 This system features a web-based user interface, enabling users to both monitor and adjust vital system parameters with ease.
-Originating from the students' Innovation Project (see "innoproject" repository) , this project received financial support of UrbanFarmLab and Metropolia UAS, underscoring its potential for practical greenhouse applications.
+Originating from the students' Innovation Project (see "(innoproject[https://github.com/aalicc/innoproject])" repository) , this project received financial support of UrbanFarmLab and Metropolia UAS, underscoring its potential for practical greenhouse applications.
 <br />
 ## Components
 * CONTROLLINO MAXI